This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Looking for the best beach vacation spots in Florida?
 Welcome to the home of the #1 Beach in the USA, Siesta Beach.

-Siesta Beach’s picturesque white, powdery quartz-crystal sand and other cool attractions in the area gives Sarasota bragging rights as one of the top vacation spots in Florida.
+Siesta Beach’s are picturesque powdery quartz-crystal, white sand beaches and other cool attractions in the area gives Sarasota bragging rights as one of the top vacation spots in Florida.

 If you would like to get a cute and colorful Instagram-worthy photo, Siesta Beach is the perfect place to go as adorable, colorful lifeguard stands are placed every few hundred meters along the beach.